Automatic guarantees when buying from a business

 - trade services (for example, plumbers and builders, including tradespeople who work by themselves)

 - insurance, banking and lending services

 - accommodation (for example, motels, hostels and boarding houses)

-- the supply of telecommunications or water.
+- the supply of telecommunications, internet and water.

-What sorts of services are not covered?
+What services aren’t covered?

-The Consumer Guarantees Act does not cover:
+The Consumer Guarantees Act doesn’t cover:

 - services that are normally used for business purposes (for example, business payroll services)

 - services that are provided by paying a fee required by law (for example, rates paid to your city council for water, sewage, etc.)